 Special category data is personal data which the GDPR says is more sensitive and so needs more protection.
 For example, information about an individual’s race, ethnic origin, religion or health are all considered special categories of data.
 The special categories of personal data Golden Charter might process are:

 Religious preferences: We use this to ensure any religious funeral preferences you may have are met.

 Any medical conditions relayed to us: This information will be used to improve our service, and allow us to provide potentially vulnerable customers with the support they need.

-Consent is required for Golden Charter to process both types of personal data, but it must be explicitly given.
-Where we are asking you for special categories of data we will always tell you why and how the information will be used.
+Consent is required for us to process both types of personal data, but it must be explicitly given.
+Where we are asking you for information classed as special category data we will always tell you why and how the information will be used.
 You may withdraw consent at any time by contacting us.